carpentries/lesson-development-training/episodes/formative-assessment.md

 ## Exercise: Exercise Types and When to Use Them (15 minutes)

-The Trainers will assign you to pairs or small groups, and give each group an exercise type to focus on.
+The Trainers will assign you to pairs or small groups, and give each group an exercise to work on.
 Each group should assign a notetaker, to summarise your discussion at the end of the exercise.